What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 What are the Penalties for Non-Compliance?

 Non-compliance with decal requirements can result in various penalties, such as fines and out-of-service orders.
 In severe cases, repeated non-compliance can lead to the suspension or revocation of operating licenses.
-Know about theDOT Authority Package.
-To avoid such penalties, it is crucial to stay informed about the latest regulations and ensure all required decals are correctly displayed and maintained.
+Know about the DOT Authority Package.
+To avoid such penalties, staying informed about the latest regulations and ensuring all required decals are correctly displayed and maintained is crucial.

 Do Decals Need to Be Reflected?

 Reflective or high-visibility decals are often required, especially for certain types of vehicles or operations.
 For instance, vehicles carrying hazardous materials must display reflective placards to ensure visibility in all conditions.
-Even when not explicitly required, using reflective decals can enhance visibility and safety, particularly when operating in low-light conditions.
+Even when not explicitly required, using reflective decals can enhance visibility and safety, mainly when operating in low-light conditions.

 Are There Size and Color Requirements for Decals?